trixi-framework/paper-2021-juliacon/pid_runs/README.md

    ∑∂S/∂U ⋅ Uₜ :   9.90536480e-06
   ────────────────────────────────────────────────────────────────────────────────────────────────────
   ```
-  The PID information is found on the top right where `time/DOF/rhs!:  5.86020104e-08 s`.
+  The PID information is found on the top right with the label `time/DOF/rhs!:  5.86020104e-08 s`.
 - In order to change the type of DG solver used during the comparsion one must make some simple edits
   to either of the included elixir files.
 As commited in this repo, the weak form DG solver with the
   HLL surface flux is used by default.
 To change to the flux differencing entropy conservative DG